-The regulations that specifically refer to that option are Reg. §§1.642(c)-6(e)(2) (value for income tax purposes of a remainder interest in property transferred to a pooled income fund), 1.664-4(d) (value for income tax purposes of a remainder interest in a charitable remainder unitrust), 20.2031-7(d)(3) (value for estate tax purposes of annuities, interests for life or a term of years, and remainder or reversionary interests in general), and 25.2512-5(d)(3) (value for gift tax purposes of annuities, interests for life or a term of years, and remainder or reversionary interests for life or a term of years, and remainder or reversionary interests for life or a term of years, and remainder or reversionary interests in general).
+The regulations that specifically refer to that option are Reg. §§1.642(c)-6(e)(2) (value for income tax purposes of a remainder interest in property transferred to a pooled income fund), 1.664-4(d) (value for income tax purposes of a remainder interest in a charitable remainder unitrust), 20.2031-7(d)(3) (value for estate tax purposes of annuities, interests for life or a term of years, and remainder or reversionary interests in general), and 25.2512-5(d)(3) (value for gift tax purposes of annuities, interests for life or a term of years, and remainder or reversionary interests in general).

 k.
-Notable Omissions from the Priority Guidance Plan
+Other Notable Omissions from the Priority Guidance Plan